ouchl/hbase-health-check/README.md

 ## Description

-This tool checks the health status of EMR HBase clusters based on region server jmx metrics.
+A simple tool which checks the health status of EMR HBase clusters based on region server jmx metrics.

 ## Features

 - Support multiple EMR clusters
+- Analyze hot regions and tables
 - Write results to an Excel file
-- Analyze hot regions and tables

 ## Getting Started

 ### Installation
+python >= 3.6

 ```
-pip install .
+pip3 install .
 ```

 ## Usage
 Collect EMR HBase clusters information.
 If cluster id is not set all EMR HBase clusters will be collected.
 ```
-hbhc collect-info --cluster-id j-xxxxx
+hbhc collect-info --cluster-id j-xxxxx,j-yyyyy
 ```
 Generate report.
 ```